Tampons, Pads, Period Undies, and More: Which Period Products Are Right for You?

 Shop Period Underwear Now

-Are there days where your period is super light?
+Are there days where their period is super light?
 How about really heavy?
-How many days is your period?
-In the first year or two of your period, it’s usually all over the map.
+How many days is their period?
+In the first year or two of their period, it’s usually all over the map.
 But it eventually settles into a recognizable flow.
-So get to know it!
-Download a period tracking app or Kt’s printable period tracker so you can start to see your body’s pattern month after month.
+So they should get to know it!
+Have them download a period tracking app or Kt’s printable period tracker so they can start to see their body’s pattern month after month.

-Knowing your flow will help you pick out the right protection with the proper levels of absorption to do the trick.
+Knowing their flow will help them pick out the right protection with the proper levels of absorption to do the trick.
 Check out our full flow guide here to learn more about it.

-Are there any activities in your life that need extra period care?
+Are there any activities in their life that need extra period care?

-If you’re a dancer, soccer player, gymnast, or swimmer (amongst others)— you’ve probably had to navigate your period while practicing or competing.
-Think about times when you needed a little extra protection or you needed to swap to something outside your usual period protection.
-For example, if you’re diving into the water, you may try a tampon or Leakproof Swimwear (stay away from pads while swimming).
+If they're a dancer, soccer player, gymnast, or swimmer (amongst others)— they're probably had to navigate your period while practicing or competing.
+Think about times when they needed a little extra protection or needed to swap to something outside their usual period protection.
+For example, if they're diving into the water, they may try a tampon or Leakproof Swimwear (stay away from pads while swimming).

 Different scenarios call for different backup, so take that into account when trying out menstrual products!